 Allperestroika

 For example, 'The Washington Times' from February 11, 1930, announces a week of enhanced promotion and advertising in stores.
-Meanwhile, the pre-Christmas issue of 'The Washington Times' from December 24, 1925, persuades readers that ketchup is exceptionally undiluted.
+Meanwhile, the pre-Christmas edition of 'The Washington Times' from December 24, 1925, persuades readers that ketchup is exceptionally undiluted.
 It's all so familiar and seems as old as time itself.

 Sometimes, through advertisements, we can witness the progression of history.
 The 1920s marked the dawn of mass automobile production in the USA, largely driven by the activities of the 'Ford' automotive concern.
 In a newspaper ad from 1920, there is a direct explanation of what 'closed cars' are and how well they perform in winter and rain.
 Yes, at that time, such things needed clarification.
 And of course, the timeless call to action, 'Place your order today,'.